zachoines/TATS/README.md

 # TATS
 Target acquisition and tracking system.
-The aim of this repo is to use various deep learning techniques for detecting and tracking targets, optimized for IOT systems like the RPI 4 and NVIDEA Jetson product lines.
+The aim of this repo is to use various deep learning techniques for detecting and tracking targets.
+Optimized for linux IOT systems like the Raspberry Pi and NVIDEA Jetson product lines.

 ## Requirements
 * libtorch 1.6.0